acumos/security-verification/security-verification-service/docs/design.rst

 Previously Released Features
 ............................

-This is the first release of S-V.
+This is the first release of SV.

 ........................
 Current Release Features